 On top of that, as we’re still in the first quarter of 2022, the reports are optimistic again.
 Contextual targeting is supposed to receive more attention, and U.S. citizens will become even more interested in those trusted and effective online advertising formats.

-This means a few things for the market – higher digital ad spend, more traffic, more quality media buyers, and a generally beneficial environment.
+This means a few things for the market – higher digital ad spend, more audiences, more quality media buyers, and a generally beneficial environment.
 To boast, marketing professionals will of course need a comfy space where they can increase their ad investments.

-The programmatic campaigns have never been more important
+The Programmatic campaigns have never been more important

 In the WEB 3.0 era, programmatic advertising took over and just proved how powerful and efficient digital advertising has become.
-In the times dominated by intelligent software and services, could there be a better representative of the movement than a needlepoint-accurate advertising tool?
+In times dominated by intelligent software and services, could there be a better representative of the movement than a needlepoint-accurate advertising tool?

 With the vast development of online marketing and new verticals available for affiliates, the meticulous, yet seemingly flawless instruments have become the driving force behind a new, sufficient era of marketing.
 Programmatic trends have been changing over the years, and we’re not expecting the process to stop.